The variance of integers without small prime factors in short intervals: Main term estimates: small y

-for every $c>2$.
-We shift the contour to the left, namely to $(c')$ for some $c'\in (1/2,1)$.
-The shift to $(c')$, as well as convergence on the line $(c')$ is justified by the bounds in Lemmas~\ref{lem:functional}-\ref{lem:subconvex}.
-We pick two simple poles in the process: one at $s=2$, due to $\zeta$, contributes which cancels with $-H^2\Prob^2_y$, and another at $s=1$ contributes
+for every $r>2$, where $G_y$ is defined in \eqref{eq:Gys}.
+We shift the contour to the left, namely to $(r')$ for some $r'\in (1/2,1)$.
+The shift to $(r')$, as well as convergence on the line $(r')$ is justified by the bounds in Lemmas~\ref{lem:functional}--\ref{lem:convex}.
+By Cauchy's residue theorem, we pick up two residues due to two simple poles: one is at $s=2$, due to $\zeta(s-1)$, where the residue is $H^2 G_y(2)/8$, which, after multiplying by $2C_y$, cancels with $-H^2\Prob^2_y$.
+Another pole is at $s=1$, due to $1/(s-1)$, where the residue is $H\zeta(0) G_y(1)/2$ which, after multiplying by $2C_y$, cancels with $H\Prob_y$.
+We find that